NotAShelf/shitlist/README.md

 - Rails cultists swear it’s magic, but it’s just duct tape on a leaky pipe.
 - Homebrew's sloth?
 Ruby's fault—thanks for the assist, Matz.
 - [Wat](https://www.destroyallsoftware.com/talks/wat)

 ---

+## Flatpak

+- Solves a genuine problem, but ends up bloating your disk.
+- Why do I have six different copies of the GNOME runtime installed?
+I use KDE...
+- If devs don't keep up with dependencies, then every time you update you get 50 warnings about outdated packaged using outdated dependencies.
+Maybe tell the dev that first?
+- At least it's not Snap.

+---